Craps Side Bets

 • Small/Tall bet wins – Pays 30:1, the house edge is 18.30%

-The other version of the side bet also pays if all numbers, both small and tall, appear before the 7, a wager called Make’em All.
-Of course, the payoff here is much better, which is why this side wager is quite popular among craps players who are looking for something new, fun, and potentially profitable.
-Here are the odds and payouts for the three possible options offered by the Small and Tall side bet:
+The other version of the side bet also pays if all numbers, both small and tall, appear before a 7 – a wager called Make’em All.
+Naturally, the payoff here is much better, which is why this option is popular among craps players looking for something new, fun, and potentially lucrative.
+Here are the odds and payouts for the three possibilities offered by the Small and Tall side bet:

 • Small bet wins – Pays 34:1, the house edge is 7.76%